30+ Salary Increase Letter Samples | How to Ask for Pay Rise?

 The letter ought to be addressed to the person responsible for approving raises and bonuses.
 Having a salary increase request in writing establishes a professional and formal process of asking for a raise.
 The letter serves as formal documentation of the request.
 Once the employer receives a salary increase request in writing, it goes into the employee’s file.

 Having the letter in your records puts pressure on the employer to approve your request as time passes.
 If the request is not feasible at the moment, the employer can always refer to the letter to determine what was requested at a later date when the request can be granted.
-If an employee had already made a verbal request to no avail, putting the request in writing gives an accurate timeline and proof of the request.
-This way, the salary increase letter eliminates any doubts the employer would have about the seriousness of the request.
+If an employee has already made a verbal request to no avail, putting the request in writing gives an accurate timeline and proof of the request.
+This way, the letter eliminates any doubts the employer would have about the seriousness of the request.

 Written salary increase letters eliminate the awkward and tense process of seeking the raise through an in-person conversation.
 It allows you to prepare by outlining the reasons why you deserve the raise and choosing the right words to ask for it convincingly.